 CSSSA at CalArts – Music Program

-As an undergraduate at UC Berkeley with an aspiration to give himself an education of breadth, he simultaneously took on the Bachelor of Arts (B.A.) degree in Music and the Bachelor of Science (B.S.) degree in Microbial Biology.
-At Berkeley, his principal instructor of the piano was Messiaen protégée Jacqueline Chew.
-While in the Bay Area, he also studied piano with Dr. Sharon Mann and Dr. Betty Woo, both celebrated piano professors of the San Francisco Conservatory of Music.
+As an undergraduate at UC Berkeley, he simultaneously pursued a B.A. in music and B.S. in microbial biology.
+At Berkeley, his principal piano instructor was Messiaen protégée Jacqueline Chew.
+Additionally, he studied piano with Dr. Sharon Mann and Dr. Betty Woo, both celebrated piano professors of the San Francisco Conservatory of Music.
 His love of the music of Chopin and Rachmaninoff led him to study with Ann Schein, a pupil of Arthur Rubinstein, at the Aspen Music School in Colorado.
 Stimulating to Pheaross' earlier years were experiences under scholarship at the Boston University Tanglewood Institute, and the California State Summer School for the Arts (at CalArts).
 As a child, his first teacher was Roger Eshleman, a graduate of the Yale School of Music.

-The recipient of numerous substantial awards, fellowships, and honors in music, Pheaross has performed in masterclasses with internationally acclaimed recording artists, including Japanese pianist Aki Takahashi, Italian pianist Marino Formenti, and Scottish pianist Malcolm Martineau.
+Awards have included the Eugene V. Cota-Robles Fellowship, an Andrew W. Mellon Fellowship, and grants from the UCLA Arts Initiative and UCLA Center for Musical Humanities, among others.
+Pheaross has performed in masterclasses with internationally acclaimed recording artists, including Japanese pianist Aki Takahashi, Italian pianist Marino Formenti, and Scottish pianist Malcolm Martineau.
 Additionally, Pheaross has made television appearances as a pianist on several networks, including PBS and Univisión.
 At UC Irvine, Pheaross served as a collaborative pianist with the 90-member University Choir and the Chamber Choirs.
 There, he also taught piano to undergraduate music majors.
-At UCLA, he is a Teaching Fellow and enjoys teaching in a wide spectrum of lecture-based music history/musicology courses for majors and non-majors alike.
-He is also an active performer.
+At UCLA, he is a Teaching Fellow and enjoys teaching a wide spectrum of lecture-based music history/musicology courses to majors and non-majors alike.
+He remains an active performer.